Before you start, ensure that:

 5. Set the menu

 Go to Appearance > Menus and click on ‘Screen Options‘ at the top.
-Ensure that CSS Classes is ticked.
+Ensure that CSS Classes and Description is ticked.
 You may also want to tick Product categories and Products if these are not already selected.

 You can switch between the Primary Menu (the main navigation) and the Secondary Menu (with icons next to the search bar).